SumoLogic/terraform-provider-sumologic/website/docs/r/cloud_to_cloud_source.html.markdown

 terraform import sumologic_cloud_to_cloud_source.test 100000001/100000001
 ```

-Universal sources can be imported using the collector name and source name (`collectorName/sourceName`), e.g.:
+Cloud-to-Cloud sources can be imported using the collector name and source name (`collectorName/sourceName`), e.g.:

 ```hcl
 terraform import sumologic_cloud_to_cloud_source.test my-test-collector/my-test-source